 We also host our Biennial Conferences’, which are the preeminent forums to discuss and debate issues related to Australia’s multiculturalism.
 In 2016, FECCA hosted our inaugural National Multicultural Women’s Conference in conjunction with Settlement Services International.

-FECCA has confirmed that the 2017 National Biennial Conference will be held in Darwin on the 8-10 October 2017 at the Darwin Convention Centre.
+In 2017, FECCA’s National Biennial Conference was held in Darwin from the 8-10 October at the Darwin Convention Centre.
 The FECCA Conference is an important national event that brings together the community sector to help shape future directions for Australia’s multiculturalism.
 It also provides a platform that encourages inclusive dialogue on the challenges and opportunities for our changing cultural and linguistic landscape.

 The FECCA Conference Committee are now hard at work developing an exciting program and are looking forward to welcoming you to our upcoming conference in Hobart 2019.

 The theme for this year’s conference is ‘Purpose, Leadership, Progress: 40 years and beyond’.
 We are delighted to partner with the Multicultural Council of Tasmania, in what is our joint 40th year of progressing multiculturalism in Australia.